-Franklin Graham: Welsh first minister 'regrets' US evangelist's Newport event
+Franklin Graham: Mark Drakeford 'regrets' US evangelist's event

 - Published

-Mark Drakeford says he "regrets" that a US evangelist will appear at a conference centre which is partly owned by the Welsh government.
+Mark Drakeford said he "regrets" that a US evangelist will appear at a conference centre which is partly owned by the Welsh government.

 Franklin Graham - who called gay marriage a "sin" - is due to bring his God Loves You Tour to ICC Wales, in Newport, on Saturday.